Rubin-unige/ros_tutorial/README.md

 ## Repository Structure

-The root of this repository is the package folder.
-When pulling the repository for the first time, place it directly in the src folder of your workspace.
+The root of this repository is the package folder, which contains all necessary files and scripts for running the assignment nodes.
+When cloning the repository for the first time, place it directly in the `src` folder of your ROS workspace.

+### Folder and File Overview

+- **`/scripts`**: Contains Python scripts used for the nodes in this project.
+  - `user_interface.py`: Implements the user interface node, which enables user control of turtle movement.
+  - `distance_monitor.py`: Implements the distance monitor node, which ensures safe distances between turtles and enforces boundary limits.

+- **`/src`**: Holds C++ source files, if any, used in the project.
+  - `user_interface.cpp`: C++ version of the user interface node (if applicable).
+  - `distance_monitor.cpp`: C++ version of the distance monitor node (if applicable).

+- **`/CMakeLists.txt`** and **`package.xml`**: Configuration files for building and managing dependencies in the ROS package.
+  - `CMakeLists.txt`: Specifies the package build rules.
+  - `package.xml`: Lists dependencies and package metadata.

 ## Getting Started (Read Before Action)